alexacarlson/DeepDesign2019/README.md

 In terminal on local computer:

-`cd 2D_class_based_dreaming_paperspace`
+`cd 2D_class_based_dreaming`

 To initialize paperspace project, in terminal:

 `paperspace project init`

-To run job for this project, in terminal:
+To run a job for this project, in terminal:

-`paperspace jobs create --container acarlson32/visclass-tf:firstimage --machineType P5000 --command "/paperspace/run_eval_paperspace.sh" --ignoreFiles “custom_weights”`
+`paperspace jobs create --container acarlson32/visclass-tf:firstimage --machineType P5000 --command "/paperspace/run_eval_paperspace.sh" --ignoreFiles "custom_weights"`

 To get the output style image from job, in terminal: